Instances

 curl http://localhost:9867/instances/tabs

 This is the fleet-wide tab listing endpoint.
-It is different from GET /tabs, which is shorthand/bridge-style and not a fleet-wide inventory.
+It is different from GET /tabs, which is shorthand or bridge scoped.

 List Metrics Across Instances